dataforgoodfr/12_taxobservatory/README.md

 - LangChain with GPT-4-turbo-preview for requesting the parsed tables to extract and re-order the necessary informations

+## Avaiable blocks

+### Page filter

+#### Copy as is

+This filter does not perform any selection on the input document and just copy the whole content as is.

+#### From filename

+This filter expects the pages to extract from the input filename either as a single page number or a page range.
+Valid names are given below :

+- `arbitrarily_long_and_cumBerSOME_prefix_PAGENUMBER.pdf` : gets the page
+  numbered PAGENUMBER
+- `arbitrarily_long_and_cumBerSOME_prefix_PAGENUMBER1-PAGENUMBER2.pdf` : gets the range [PAGENUMBER1, PAGENUMBER2]

+#### RF Classifier

+This filter uses a random forest trained to identify the pages from the text the pages content.
+Several features are used to identify relevant pages such as :

+- the number of country names listed in the page
+- the presence of keywords such as "tax", "countr", "report", "cbc", .."

 ## Using the building blocks involving an API

 ### OpenAI